pmhahn/pmhahn.github.io/_posts/2017-11-30-secure-boot-with-linux.md

 NvVars
 ------
-UEFI requires a writable Flash device.
+UEFI requires a writable flash device.
-`qemu -bios` will only proivde one big read-only ROM.
+`qemu -bios` will only provide one big read-only ROM.
-In that case "OVMS" stores the EFI variables in '(/boot/EFI/NvVars'.
+In that case "OVMS" stores the EFI variables in `/boot/EFI/NvVars`.
 The correct way for Qemu is
 ```
 -drive file=/usr/share/OVMF/OVMF_CODE.fd,if=pflash,format=raw,unit=0,readonly=on
 -drive file=/home/phahn/.config/libvirt/qemu/nvram/uefi_VARS.fd,if=pflash,format=raw,unit=1
 ```
-This stores the EFI-varibales in the `VARS` file.
+This stores the EFI-variables in the `VARS` file.
-But this does not implement the restriction, that some variables must only be modified by the boot-service, e.g. all Secure-Boot realted ones.
+But this does not implement the restriction, that some variables must only be modified by the boot-service, e.g. all Secure-Boot related ones.
-This requirs SMM to work.
+This requires System Management Mode (SMM) to work.
 In that case the EFI-variables flash is write protected, so only SMM can write it.
 This needs to be turned on:
 ```